Essequebo and Demerary Royal Gazette 1811 January 29

 Cumingsburg, 29th January 1811.

-[Sailing ship icon] The Subscriber, owner and Master of the fast sailing schooner Jackman, hereby informs his friends and the public in general that he intends keeping the said vessel constantly in the trade between this Colony and Barbados, and will be very thankful for their favors.
-She is coppered and copper fastened, and has excellent accommodations for passengers. - For freight or passage please apply to Mr. W. S. Kirton, or
+THE Subscriber, owner and Master of the fast sailing schooner JACKMAN, hereby informs his friends and the public in general that he intends keeping the said vessel constantly in the trade between this Colony and Barbados, and will be very thankful for their favors.
+She is coppered and copper fastened, and has excellent accommodations for passengers. - For freight or passage please apply to Mr. W. S. KIRTON, or

 Demerary, Jan.
 29, 1811.